Stranger Things season 4 villain Vecna's surprising origins, explained

 Fortunately, we don't have to wait too much longer until Volume 2 lands on Netflix, and we'll have a clearer idea on what's in store for Stranger Things' fifth and final outing.

-Stranger Things 4 - Vol 1 is streaming now.
-Vol 2 is set to arrive on July 1.
+Stranger Things 4 - Volume 1 is streaming now.
+Volume 2 is set to arrive on July 1.
 If you've already binge-watched all seven episodes, why not check out our list of the best Netflix shows for some viewing inspiration.